Reviewable/nodefire/README.md

  * @return {string} The interpolated string
  */
 interpolate(string, scope)

 /**
- * Authenticates with Firebase, using either a secret or a custom token.
- * @param  {string} secret A secret for the Firebase referenced by this NodeFire object (copy from
- *     the Firebase dashboard).
- * @param  {Object} authObject Optional.
-If provided, instead of authenticating with the secret
- *     directly (which disables all security checks), we'll generate a custom token with the auth
- *     value provided here and an expiry far in the future.
- * @return {Promise} A promise that is resolved when the authentication has completed successfully,
- *     and rejected with an error if it failed.
- */
-auth(secret, authObject)

-/**
- * Unauthenticates from Firebase.
- * @return {Promise} A resolved promise (for consistency, since unauthentication is immediate).
- */
-unauth()

-/**
  * Creates a new NodeFire object on the same reference, but with an extended interpolation scope.